TimBoolean/StudentSpending/README.md

 ## Intro

-I was interested in the spending of college students by year in class, gender, and their choice of payments.
-This analysis gathers 1000 students' information on their spending habits.
+This project explores the spending habits of 1,000 college students, analyzing differences by class year, gender, and preferred payment methods.

 ## Goal
-The goal of this project is to understand which method of payments vendors should have available to college students.
-This analysis should reveal which audience you should target based on the data sample.
+The objective is to identify which payment methods should be prioritized by vendors serving college students.
+The analysis aims to highlight key audience segments based on spending behavior.

 ## Data analysis link
 [Student Spending SQL](Student%20Spending.sql)